 “Exudes gravitas,” and “is always very much on top of the detail in a case.”
 “His advice is very thorough and he is very approachable.”
 Chambers UK 2015

 “He has the ability to inspire confidence in his clients.
 His advice is delivered in a straightforward manner, and he realises the commercial requirements of the client.”
 Chambers UK 2015

 “Recognised for his vibrant practice tackling international arbitrations in Singapore and the Far East”; Chambers UK 2014

 “A strong presence in construction law.”
 Chambers UK 2014

-He also appears prominently in Chambers Global and Chambers Asia Pacific.
 “He brings decades of commercial and construction law experience to act on high-profile arbitrations in China, Singapore and South-East Asia generally.
 He has substantial experience in investor-state disputes.
 Sources consider him an advocate who exudes gravitas in arbitral proceedings.”
-Chambers Global 2014
+[Chambers Global]

-In connection with his Far East international arbitration work, he is further described as being “particularly strong in China”, having a “great knowledge of the Chinese legal culture and understanding of the legal system” and having “great relations with PRC law firms”.
-Chambers Asia-Pacific
+In connection with his Far East international arbitration work, he is described as being “particularly strong in China”, having a “great knowledge of the Chinese legal culture and understanding of the legal system” and having “great relations with PRC law firms”.
+[Chambers Asia-Pacific]